 As President Trump Tweets And Deletes, The Historical Record Takes Shape

-President Donald Trump made a high-profile, short-lived typo this past weekend when he referred to Defense Secretary Mark Esper as "Mark Esperanto" in a tweet that was deleted after an hour.
-President Trump has made unprecedented use of Twitter from the Oval Office, and regularly uses it to share thoughts and announcements on politics and diplomacy.
+President Trump made a high-profile, short-lived typo this past weekend when he referred to Defense Secretary Mark Esper as "Mark Esperanto" in a tweet that was deleted after an hour.

+Trump has made unprecedented use of Twitter from the Oval Office and regularly uses it to share thoughts and announcements on politics and diplomacy.
 For many experts, his penchant for deletion is cause for concern: Under the 1978 Presidential Records Act, Trump's electronic communications are considered public property, and living history.

 Trump has spoken about the power of Twitter and the political importance of his tweets.
-He told Fox News' Tucker Carlson in 2017 that he might not have been elected without the platform, and viewed it as an effective means of communication as president.
+He told Fox News' Tucker Carlson in 2017 that he might not have been elected without the platform and viewed it as an effective means of communication as president.

 "My use of social media is not Presidential — it's MODERN DAY PRESIDENTIAL," he tweeted in July 2017.

-The president's tweets are an important window into his communications with other politicians, his supporters, and the public, said Dan Mahaffee, senior vice president and director of policy at the Center for the Study of the Presidency & Congress.
+The president's tweets are an important window into his communications with other politicians, his supporters and the public, said Dan Mahaffee, senior vice president and director of policy at the Center for the Study of the Presidency and Congress.

 "Whether you support the president or not, this is similar to how [Franklin Delano Roosevelt] approached fireside chats or how John F. Kennedy used television to relate to his supporters and the American people," Mahaffee said.
 "And each time you get into a new technology of communication, that record is very revealing in how technology was used and how the president thought it helped achieve his goals."